-The Newberry collects manuscript and printed source materials for western European music from the late Middle Ages into the early 20th century and for American music from the 17th to the mid-20th century.
-There are also strong holdings for musical life in Chicago, from the mid- 19th through the 20th century.
+The Newberry collects manuscript and printed source materials for western European music from the late Middle Ages into the early twentieth century and for American music from the seventeenth to the mid-twentieth century.
+There are also strong holdings for musical life in Chicago, from the mid-nineteenth through the twentieth century.
 Strengths include:

 - Medieval, Renaissance, and Baroque music manuscripts and imprints

 - Psalmody and hymnody

 - Classical music scores and anthologies

 - Music periodicals